polyfy/polylith/doc/commands.md

   poly check

-  Prints 'OK' and returns 0 if no errors was found.
+  Prints 'OK' and returns 0 if no errors were found.
-  If errors or warnings was found, show messages and return the error code, or 0 if only warnings.
+  If errors or warnings were found, show messages and return the error code, or 0 if only warnings.
 If internal errors, 1 is returned.

   Error 101 - Illegal dependency on namespace.